WIttyJudge/adless/README.md

 Barrier supports reading and writing configuration files.
-The default configuration file is located at `$HOME/.config/barrier/config.yml`, but you can customize its location using the following environment variables:
+The default configuration file is located at `$HOME/.config/barrier/config.yml`, but it can be redefined using `--config` flag or the following environment variables:

 - BARRIER_CONFIG_PATH - Specifies the full path to the configuration file.
 - BARRIER_CONFIG_HOME - Specifies the folder where the `config.yml` file is located.